Dave Benton: Biography

-Born Efrén Eugene Benita in 1951 on the Caribbean island of Aruba, he went to local schools.
-He was fluent in English, Dutch, Spanish and Papiamento, the creole language of the island.
+Efrén Eugene Benita was born in 1951 on the Caribbean island of Aruba, he went to local schools.
+He was fluent in English, Dutch, Spanish, and Papiamento, the creole language of the island.
 He married and had a daughter.
 In his 20s, he separated from his wife and moved to the United States.
 As a drummer and a backing vocalist, he worked with The Drifters, Tom Jones, Billy Ocean, José Feliciano and The Platters.

+On 5 December 1981, he participated in the 10th edition of the OTI Festival held in Mexico City representing the Netherlands Antilles with the song "Vaya un amigo".
+He finished in 20th place –second-to-last– with two points.

 While living in the Netherlands in the 1980s, he met his future wife Maris, an Estonian, on a cruise ship.
 They settled in Estonia in 1997 and had two daughters.
-Benton's daughter Sissi participated in Eesti Laul in 2021 with the song "Time", attempting to follow in her father's footsteps and represent Estonia in the Eurovision Song Contest 2021.
-She qualified to the superfinal, where she placed second.

-Benton has had a varied musical career in Northern European countries.
+He has had a varied musical career in Northern European countries.
 He speaks eight languages: English, Spanish, Papiamento, Dutch, French, German, Portuguese, and Estonian.
 He performed in the German production of the musical City Lights, after which he was asked to replace Engelbert Humperdinck on his Australian tour.

-Benton has released and produced quite a few albums already, one of which in his native tongue, Papiamento.
+He has released and produced quite a few albums already, one of which in his native tongue, Papiamento.
 He has had more of a career as a performing artist.

-In 2001 he performed with budding Estonian rock singer Tanel Padar and boyband 2XL to win the Eurovision Song Contest 2001 with their song "Everybody".